top of page

-Remise en Cercle: Champagne’s Quiet Secret to Complexity and Correction
+Remise en Cercle: Champagne’s Secret to Complexity and Correction

-Most people with a working knowledge of champagne know there are two fermentations: one to turn grape juice into still wine, and one to transform that wine into champagne.
+Anyone with a working knowledge of champagne knows there are two fermentations: one to turn grape juice into still wine, and one to transform that wine into champagne.
 This second fermentation happens inside the bottle and is triggered by the addition of sugar and yeast, a process known as prise de mousse.
 That, in theory, is where the magic happens...

 But what happens when the magic doesn’t happen?